Bloomca/veles/README.md

 This subscription will not cause any re-renders.
 By default, the first call will happen during the component initialization, and you can pass a second options object to alter this behaviour.
 You can either set `{ skipFirstCall: true }` to completely skip it, or you can specify to run it when the component is mounted in DOM: `{ callOnMount: true }`.

+### Subscribing to partial updates

+In case you don't want to subscribe to the whole state, you have 2 options.
+You can either provide a `{ comparator: (prevValue, nextValue) => prevValue === nextValue }` property in the options object, or you can use `state.trackValueSelector()` method.
+You can also combine them, if you need that for some reason.

 ### Combining different states

 Since `createState` is the only way to add dynamic behaviour to the application, sooner or later you'll need to build UI which depends on several states.
 To do so, you can use `combineState` function which accepts any amount of state objects, and returns an array with all combined values in it.